GoldStar: Motors

 GoldStar tractors began in 1975, as a division of Hyundai, in cooperation with Yanmar of Japan.
 In 1977, they began cooperation with Fiat of Italy, and in 1983, was acquired by GoldStar.
 Both companies, Lucky Chemicals and Goldstar Co.
 Ltd, merged and formed Lucky-Goldstar in this year.
 That same year, they began cooperation with Mitsubishi, and re-established cooperation with Fiat in 1984.

 Tractors were sold under the GoldStar and Fiat-GoldStar brands.
 Fiat-GoldStar was a brand of tractors sold in cooperation with the Fiat company of Italy.
 The Fiat-GoldStar name was discontinued when GoldStar changed its corporate name to LG Cable.

 Other products

-GoldStar also produced some models of computer monitors and optical disc drives.
+GoldStar also produced some models of computer monitors, optical disc drives and a model/version of multimedia videogame console 3DO, along with several manufacturers such as Sanyo, JVC or Samsung among others.